vanHeemstraSystems/baserow-stepzen/README.md

 Based on "GraphQL For Airtable?
 Two Ways To Query Airtable With GraphQL" at https://www.youtube.com/watch?v=el14JtW9WCM

+Based on "GraphiQL: an in-browser tool for writing, validating, and testing GraphQL queries" at https://graphql.org/swapi-graphql

 ## 100 - Introduction

 See [README.md](./100/README.md)